Ear injuries can affect hearing and balance. That's because our ears not only help us hear, but also keep us steady on our feet.

 - talking loudly

-- answering inappropriately
+- not answering questions, or answering inappropriately

 Depending on whether they hurt one or both ears, kids with ear injuries that affect balance may have symptoms like: